chientingchen/CloudServicesInterface/README.md

         {
           "vendor":"AWS",
           "user":"default",
+          "region":"",
           "lst_instance_states":["running"]
         },
         {
           "vendor":"Azure",
           "user":"default",
+          "region":"",
           "lst_instance_states":["running"]
         }
       ]
    }
   ```

-  * Note that if user didn't specify any user account information like below, CloudInterface would use `default` profile credential in `credential.yaml` to access cloud service.
+  * Note that if user didn't specify any user account information in **user** field, CloudInterface would use `default` profile credential in `credential.yaml` to access cloud service.
+  * Note that if user didn't specify any regional information in **region** field, CloudInterface would use **us-east-1** as default.

 ## Contact author